jasongwartz/kube-deploy/README.md

 ### Rolling Out
     - 'list-deployments'    Prints a list of recent Kubernetes deployments for the current branch of this project.
-    - 'list-tags'           Prints a list of available docker tags in the remote repository that match the current git branch.
+    - 'list-tags'           Prints a list of available docker tags in the remote repository that match the current git branch (Google Cloud Registry only).
     - 'lock'                Writes the lockfile (prevents others from starting a deployment) for this project without starting a deployment.
     - 'lock-all'            Writes the lockfile (prevents others from starting a deployment) for ALL projects.
     - 'rollback'            With no args, immediately rolls back to the previous release.
 A Docker tag may optionally be provided, in which case the deployment will be rolled back to the specified tag (with no canary points).